uccser/cs-field-guide/csfieldguide/chapters/content/en/complexity-and-tractability/sections/the-travelling-salesman-problem.md

 If any land on top of each other, place them beside one another so that they are touching but not overlapping.
 One by one, remove the coins, making a dot on the paper in the centre of where each coin was.
 Number each of the dots.
-Each dot represents one craypot that the cray fisher has to check.
+Each dot represents one craypot that the crayfisher has to check.
-You should label the top left corner or the paper as being the boat dock, where the cray fisher stores the boat.
+You should label the top left corner or the paper as being the boat dock, where the crayfisher stores the boat.

 Generate a map with 7 or 8 craypots using the random map generation method described above.
 *Make an extra copy of this map, as you will need it again later.*